kawaiiblitz/Context-Aware-Multi-Lingual-ERC/datasets/README.md

 # Datasets

-We provide four widely used ERC datasets, i.e., IEMOCAP, DailyDialog, EmoryNLP and MELD.
-For the multi-modal datasets (IEMOCAP and MELD), we only use the textual parts.
+We provide four widely used ERC datasets, i.e., IEMOCAP and MELD.
+We only use the textual parts.

 The original datasets are in **original**, and the final datasets used are in **final**.